kamatama41/gradle-embulk-plugin/README.md

 - `package`: Generate a package, which is needed to run this plugin locally
 - `checkstyle`: Run a Checkstyle process
 - `gemPush`: Push gem file to rubygems.org
-- `embulkSetup`: Install a version of Embulk, which you specified by `embulkVersion`
+- `embulkSetup`: Install a version of Embulk, which you specified by `version`
 - `embulk_#{command}`: Run an embulk command ([details](#embulk_command))

 ### embulk_${command}